 - Think about myths or fables that inspire you or tell a story that resonates

 - Explore the larger world of your brand for ideas.
-Health, music, science, finance, law.
+E.g. health, music, science, finance, law.

 - Use a thesaurus and a dictionary